Greece’s Golden Visa — an easy way to obtain a European residence permit

 The global economic crisis that started in 2008 provoked a decline across European property markets: the investment volume reduced sharply, and the average price per square metre fell by 20–40%.

-Under the Golden Visa programmes in Europe, participants can benefit from a number of important bonuses.
+Under the Golden Visa programmes in Greece, participants can benefit from a number of important bonuses.
 For example:

 travel across the EU without a visa;

 live in their home countries or the country that awarded them residency: typically, in Europe, Golden Visa programmes do not impose residency requirements, or they are nominal (for example,